 Welcome to another edition of Food Fun Friday where I share family friendly recipes that you can make with your kids.
 Today I have another easy peasy crescent roll recipe for you.
 Peanut butter and jelly is a childhood staple.
 We decided to replace the bread with a flaky crescent roll, and the results were DELICIOUS!
 If anyone in your family is allergic to peanuts this would work with most peanut butter substitutes.
 If you love these Peanut Butter and Jelly Crescents, you will also flip for our Pizza Crescents.
+If you're a peanut butter lover, you don't want to miss these Peanut Butter Chocolate Chip Crescents.

 Peanut Butter and Jelly Crescents